 “My name.
 Azrael.”

 Okay.
 “No to Azrael.”
 I took a moment pretending to move pencils, pens, and whatnot around my desk giving myself enough time to collect my thoughts taking slow, steady breaths.
-Last time I spoke to Death was in my dreams and he wanted me to find a lost reaper.
+Last time I spoke to Death he wanted me to find a lost reaper.
 I’m not really sure how much that retainer was worth, or legit it was a dream, but maybe he thought I was on the payroll now.
 Maybe I was?
 “Where was the last place you saw your brothers?”

 “Last seen?
 Purgatory.
 However, they are no longer there.
 They are now somewhere on the planet earth.”

 “Because I shared my apple with them, unfortunately linking their fates to mine.”

 “What so special about your apple?”
 I almost snickered, but I kept a neutral face.

 “It was plucked from the tree of life.”